beilQCA/7515QCA-Assessment1/replicationproject/replication.md

 Overall I feel the project was pretty successful.
 As noted, a technical issue hindered the intended 'dual track' implementation, which could have been resolved with more time and easy access to required resources.
 Significant effort expended in the attention to aesthetic detail with the concealment/housing of the electronics was challenging but successfully implemented.
 The electronic interface comprising the Micro:Bit, the LCD screen, voltage converter is packaged in a very sleek modular unit with the external sensors, Neopixels and power attached via connectors to facilitate detachment and portability.

 While the Micro:Bit is an interesting (and quirky) learning device, I am not sure if I would choose to use it in any future significant interactive project.
-The documentation/help facilities are lacking, particularly in respect to more advanced topics (like accessing the nRF signals from other non Micro:Bit devices and using the SPI interface) - especially when compared to the extensive and very well supported Arduino community.
+The documentation/help facilities are lacking, particularly in respect to more advanced topics (like accessing the nRF signals from other non Micro:Bit devices, using the SPI interface, and multi-tasking using multiple instances of 'Forever' loop component) - especially when compared to the extensive and very well supported Arduino community.

 *What techniques, approaches, skills, or information did you find useful from other sources (such as the related projects you identified earlier)?
 What ideas have you read, heard, or seen that informed your thinking on this project?
 (Provide references.)*